aksha98/Grader/README.md

 3. **Backend Functionality**:
    - Handles data storage and processing of grades and submissions.
-   - Likely includes API endpoints for interaction with the frontend.
+   - Includes API endpoints for interaction with the frontend.

 4. **Submission Management**:
    - Facilitates submission of assignments by students.